How To: Getting Started

 it then that means you failed to setup tunerpro correctly ABOVE.

-.ADX File - Load in the ADX Datalogging File
+.ADX File - Load in the ADX Datalogging File (Quarterhorse users only)

 On the homepage under the downloads section be sure to download the ADX files for your strategy as well as for the superlogger or quarterhorse.